ocaml/tuareg/README.md

 `.ml`, `.mli`, `.mly`, `.mll`, and `.mlp` or manually by
 <kbd>M-x tuareg-mode</kbd>.

-Start the OCaml toplevel with <kbd>M-x run-ocaml</kbd>.
-To evaluate a phrase, simply type <kbd>S-⟨return⟩</kbd> (<kbd>shift</kbd> and
+Start the OCaml REPL with <kbd>M-x run-ocaml</kbd>.
+To evaluate a
+phrase, simply type <kbd>S-⟨return⟩</kbd> (<kbd>shift</kbd> and
 <kbd>return</kbd>).
 You can also evaluate a
-phrase in a different buffer by typing <kbd>C-c C-e</kbd> when the cursor is on it (it will start the OCaml toplevel if needed).
+phrase in a different buffer by typing <kbd>C-c C-e</kbd> when the cursor is on it (it will start the OCaml REPL if needed).

 Run the OCaml debugger with <kbd>M-x ocamldebug FILE</kbd>.